mjul/docjure/README.md

 Similarly rows can exist with cells, or exist but be empty, or they can not exist at all.

-Prior to docjure 1.11 the iteration functions wrapped the underlying Apache POI iterators, which skipped over missing data - this could cause surprising behaviour, especially when there were missing cells inside tabular data.
+Prior to Docjure 1.11 the iteration functions wrapped the underlying Apache POI iterators, which skipped over missing data - this could cause surprising behaviour, especially when there were missing cells inside tabular data.

-Since docjure 1.11 iteration now returns `nil` values for missing rows and cells - this is a *breaking change* - any code that calls `row-seq` or `cell-seq` now needs to deal with possible nil values.
+Since Docjure 1.11 iteration now returns `nil` values for missing rows and cells - this is a *breaking change* - any code that calls `row-seq` or `cell-seq` now needs to deal with possible nil values.

 #### Iterating over rows